QwertyUiop90/discord_botPy_chatarra/README.md

-# Bot chatarra para discord
+# Bot chatarra for discord.

 Chatarra is a bot created only because of fun so you can contribute only if you want or base your discord bot in this one